Family Cruise: Champagne Bay, Vanuatu

 Meet the Locals

-The local people have given us some of our best memories of Vanuatu.
+The local people have given us some of our best memories of Vanuatu as a port of call.
 They flock to the port to sell their wares whenever a ships pulls in (which is only every couple of weeks).
 They come across as friendly and welcoming and at the same time shy, appreciative and humble.
 They’re not demanding or rude.
 And some and the prices for their lovely arts and crafts were so low, I found myself supplementing them in an attempt to give them their worth.

 At one point, when I was buying a souvenir, I lost sight of one of my children for a moment.
 Seeing my worry, the shopkeeper dropped everything, left his shop and recruited surrounding stall-holders to help me find her.
 She was playing just metres away, of course, but their help for those few scary moments mad me feel like family.

-Champagne Bay is an outstanding destination worth planning your next cruise around.
+Champagne Bay is an outstanding port of call and it’s worth planning your next cruise around a visit here.
 See it for yourself, and I’m sure you will agree it’s one of the most beautiful places on earth.

 Pin it for later!